zeek/spicy-wireshark/README.md

 as well as understand what it will take to make it a viable alternative to writing production dissectors in C or Lua.

-The plugin comes with some limitations for now:
+As such, the plugin comes with some limitations for now:

 - It currently only supports TCP and UDP protocols.
 This is not a conceptual limitation, the plugin is just lacking ways to register other types of dissectors with Wireshark.

-- Per above, there are currently only limited options to customize how Wireshark displays the parsed data.
-Whereas a traditional C or Lua dissector has full control over the tree structure, the Spicy plugin derives the display generically from the protocol's structure.
-We plan to make additional mechanisms available here.
+- Per above, there are currently only limited options to customize how Wireshark displays the parsed fields.
+Whereas a traditional C or Lua dissector has full control over the tree structure, this plugin derives the display generically from the protocol's structure.
+We plan to make additional mechanism available here to customize that process.

-- There's currently no way to provide textual descriptions for any of the dissected information.
-We plan to support documentation strings in Spicy code that the plugin will channel through to Wireshark.
+- There's currently no way to provide textual descriptions for any of the dissected fields.
+We plan to add this by extracting documentation strings from Spicy comments that the plugin will then channel through to Wireshark.

 - The plugin does not yet support Spicy's unit contexts.

-- `tshark` output using `-O <format>` isn't yet supported.
+- `tshark`'s output option `-O <format>` isn't yet supported.
 While it produces output, some of it isn't correct.

 Feedback
 --------

-Feel free to open issues (or pull requests) for anything you'd like to see different.
+Feel free to open issues, or pull requests, for anything you'd like to see different.

 License